-Twenty of the twenty-six incarcerated individuals interviewed arrived at the facility twelve months or longer, therefore this interview question was not posed to them.
-Of the remaining six incarcerated individuals interviewed, five of the six incarcerated individuals recalled the initial risk assessment interview, and five of the six incarcerated individuals confirmed receiving the second risk assessment interview occurring within a few weeks after the initial assessment.
+Twenty-two of the twenty-six incarcerated individuals interviewed arrived at the facility twelve months or longer, therefore this interview question was not posed to them.
+Of the remaining twenty-two incarcerated individuals interviewed, all twenty-two incarcerated individuals recalled the initial risk assessment interview, and all twenty-two incarcerated individuals confirmed receiving the second risk assessment interview occurring within a few weeks after the initial assessment.

-115.41 (c) - ASP PAQ states the facility conducts risk assessments by using an objective screening instrument.
+115.41 (c) - MPCF PAQ states the facility conducts risk assessments by using an objective screening instrument.
 Risk screenings are completed using the IDOC SVP - Intake Screening Tool in the Iowa Correctional Offender Network (ICON) data collection system.